ckan/ckan/doc/maintaining/cli.rst

 options it has (if any).
 To print out a command's help text, run the command with the ``--help`` option::

-   ckan --config /path/to/ckan.ini user --help
+   ckan -c /path/to/ckan.ini user --help

 -------------------------------